- Building Department

 - You can request a special pick up by calling the Solid Waste Department for an appointment and fees.

 - You may take your waste to a licensed sanitary landfill.
-The closest facility is Veolia-Arbor Hills facility located on Six Mile and Napier Roads in Salem Township.
-Please call first for directions and costs: Veolia–Arbor Hills (248) 349-7230.
+The closest facility is Advanced Disposal - Arbor Hills facility located on Six Mile and Napier Roads in Salem Township.
+Please call first for directions and costs: Advanced Disposal – Arbor Hills (248) 349-7230.

-- The Division of Public Services Fact Sheet Guide No. 5 offers alternatives for many items that are not collected curbside
+- The Division of Public Services Talkin' Trash Series Guide TTS 4 which offers alternatives for many items that are not collected curbside

 What materials will be accepted at the Township household hazardous waste collection event?